MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.IncludePageOnNewWebNavigationBars.md

 api_name:
 - Publisher.WebPageOptions.IncludePageOnNewWebNavigationBars
 ms.assetid: 5e2f60d0-e812-8ca1-e54b-33a1f9eedf84
-ms.date: 06/08/2017
+ms.date: 06/18/2019
 localization_priority: Normal
 ---

 # WebPageOptions.IncludePageOnNewWebNavigationBars property (Publisher)

 Returns or sets a **Boolean** value that specifies whether a link to a webpage will be added to the automatic navigation bars of new pages.
 Read/write.

 ## Syntax

 _expression_.**IncludePageOnNewWebNavigationBars**

-_expression_ A variable that represents an  **WebPageOptions** object.
+_expression_ A variable that represents a **[WebPageOptions](Publisher.WebPageOptions.md)** object.

 ## Return value